shardeum/shardeum-docs/docs/node/run/validator.md

 ### Update

-- Never update your validator if its status is "active" or it may be slashed
-- Stop your validator before updating while status is "waiting-for-network" or "standby"
+- Stop your validator before updating (you don't need to unstake though)
-- In your terminal, first exit from the container using :-
+- In your terminal, first exit from the container using

 ```shell
 exit